FriendsOfCake/crud-view/docs/general-configuration/site-title-options.rst

 Site Title Options
 ==================

 Every page has what's called the site title on the left side of the menu bar.
 If you want, you can customize it.

 Site Title
 ----------

 You can use the ``scaffold.site_title`` config variable to modify the title.
-If not set, it will fallback to the following deprecated alternatives:
+If not set, it will fallback to the following alternatives:

 - ``Configure::read('CrudView.siteTitle')``
 - ``$action->config('scaffold.brand')``: Deprecated